-There once was a not-so-savvy seafarer, a self-professed "fashion plate" who didn't feel right unless she took two steamer trunks crammed with enough outfits to clothe a small nation on every cruise.
-This, she finally learned, was not a good idea.
+There once was a not-so-savvy seafarer who didn't feel right unless she took two steamer trunks crammed with outfits on every cruise.
+This, she learned, was not a good idea.

-Besides incurring the wrath of her male traveling companion, who pointed out in gentlemanly fashion that he would have to wrestle with excess baggage from car or cab through airport terminals and beyond, she quickly tired of trying to cram her belongings into tiny closets and bureaus.
-To win the battle of the bulging bags, the now savvy seafarer follows her own "Gospel of Prudent Packing" which states: Thou shalt put into one's suitcase only that which will fit neatly in the allocated storage space without hogging every available nook and cranny for thyself.
+Besides incurring the wrath of her male traveling companion, who pointed out that he would have to wrestle with excess baggage through airport terminals and beyond, she quickly tired of cramming her belongings into tiny closets.
+The now savvy seafarer follows this packing rule: Thou shalt put into one's suitcase only that which will fit neatly in the allocated cabin storage space.

 The Female Wardrobe

-On Shore: Rules of taste vary; if you are heading off to a kayaking expedition or a snorkeling sail, the most casual of clothing is appropriate.
-If you're heading into town, opt for those items specified above in "Daytime Guide."
+On shore, rules of taste vary; if you're heading off to a kayaking expedition or a snorkeling sail, the most casual of clothing is appropriate.
+If you're heading into town, especially in Europe, you might prefer slightly nicer casual attire.

 The Male Wardrobe

-The Daytime Guide: Shorts are pretty versatile (athletic versions for working out and the pool deck, not-quite-knee-length for indoor activities).
+Daytime: Shorts are pretty versatile (athletic versions for working out and the pool deck, not-quite-knee-length for indoor activities).
 Jeans and casual khakis work, too.
+Unless you're hanging by the pool, some kind of shirt is required.
 T-shirts and sports shirts go everywhere.

-Evenings: You can pack a tuxedo -- hey, if the mood strikes you've got a much more elegant photo op -- but tuxes are increasingly being outnumbered by business suits on formal nights.
-On some ships you can rent a tuxedo.
-But for most folks, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant (such as those on Celebrity's ships) that you really will feel out of place without it.
-And don't forget the shoes to match!
-Otherwise, on non-formal nights the khaki uniform works well.
+For those elegant evenings, you can pack a tuxedo -- it makes a great photo op -- but tuxes are increasingly being outnumbered by suits or a jacket and slacks.
+On some ships, you can rent tuxedos.
+But, for most folks, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant that you really will feel out of place without them.
+And don't forget the shoes to match.

 Shoes: Ladies especially should try not to pack a suitcase full of shoes.
 Try to bring styles that can serve multiple purposes (such as sneakers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
 Color coordinate your formalwear so you only have to pack one pair of dress shoes.